 Consultation and Treatment Planning

-To determine if your dental problems can be solved with direct composite bonding, at Minty Smile Dental our dentist first will conduct a thorough examination and evaluation of your teeth and gums.
+To determine if your dental problems can be solved with direct composite bonding, at Minty Smiles Dental our dentist first will conduct a thorough examination and evaluation of your teeth and gums.
 This includes taking and reviewing X-rays of your teeth to fully evaluate candidacy.
 During your consultation, our dentist and treatment coordinator will discuss the clinical and cosmetic problems that direct composite bonding can resolve, such as cavities, chips, cracks, fractures, gaps and spaces between teeth, and tooth discoloration.
 However, if you have teeth that are extensively damaged or our dentist feels other dental issues may affect the success and longevity of direct composite bonding treatment, other options may be presented to you, such as crowns or veneers.

 Pre-treatment teeth whitening may be suggested in order to better match the color of the composite restoration to your natural teeth.
 If whitening is needed, our dentist may wait anywhere from 14 to 21 days before placing your direct composite restorations to ensure a proper and durable bond to your natural tooth structure.